Giant proximity exchange and flat Chern band in 2D magnet-semiconductor heterostructures: Materials and Methods

-\textit{Acknowledgements---} We thank Joe Checkelsky, Takashi Kurumaji, Kin Fai Mak, Jie Shan, Riccardo Comin and Xiaodong Xu for helpful discussions, and Junkai Dong for collaboration on a related project.
-This work is funded by the Simons Foundation through a Simons Investigator Award.
+\textit{Acknowledgements:} We thank Joe Checkelsky, Takashi Kurumaji, Kin Fai Mak, Jie Shan, Riccardo Comin and Xiaodong Xu for helpful discussions, and Junkai Dong for collaboration on a related project. \textit{Funding:} This work is funded in part by the Air Force Office of Scientific Research (AFOSR) under award FA9550-22-1-0432 and the Simons Foundation through a Simons Investigator Award.
 LF is partly supported by the David and Lucile Packard Foundation.
+NP is partly supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0020149.

+\textit{Author contributions:} NP and LF contributed to the theoretical analysis and YZ contributed to the DFT analysis.
+NP wrote the initial version of the manuscript.